arnonram/swade-npc-importer/README.md

 A Savage Worlds Adventure Edition NPC (and PC) stat block importer for [Foundry VTT](https://foundryvtt.com)

 ## How to use it...
-0. Go to [Settings -> Select Item Compendiums](#some-configurations) and mark any Compendium you wish NPC Importer to use.
-Not selecting anyting will cycle through all compendiums and use the first relevant entry.
+0. Go to [Settings](#some-configurations) and look  around:
+   - Under ***Select Item Compendiums*** mark any Compendium you wish NPC Importer to use (not selecting anyting will cycle through all compendiums and use the first relevant entry)

-   Look around a bit, maybe you'll find other settings that might interest you.
+   - Set up any other default values you might want

 1. Copy the desired statblock (ctr+c, into the clipboard)
 2. Click on the NPC Importer button at the buttom of the **Actors Directory**